-Native Westslope Cutthroat Trout were historically the most widely distributed and only native trout species in the Great Falls Area.
-Significant population reductions have occurred, and it is estimated that Westslope Cutthroat Trout currently occupy less than 5% of their historic range in the Missouri River drainage.
-The reduction in populations has be attributed to nonnative species introductions, habitat degradation, fragmentation, and overexploitation.
+Native westslope cutthroat trout were historically the most widely distributed and only native trout species in the Great Falls Area.
+Significant population reductions have occurred, and it is estimated that westslope cutthroat trout currently occupy less than 5% of their historic range in the Missouri River drainage.
+The reduction in populations has been attributed to nonnative species introductions, habitat degradation, fragmentation, and overexploitation.

 This project will fund a fisheries technician that will work directly with the FWP native species biologist.
-FWP contributes FTE and operations to the project to complete field work implemented to maintain, protect, enhance, recover and monitor native Westslope Cutthroat Trout.
+FWP contributes FTE and operations to the project to complete field work implemented to maintain, protect, enhance, recover and monitor native westslope cutthroat trout.
 The FTE and operations contribution are estimated at \$63,684.